AlirezaNouri-77/Weather-App-Jetpack-Compose/README.md

 - coroutine to handle asychronouse task
 - Gson for JSON serialization
 - Navigation
-- Retrofit
-- okhttp for network interceptor
+- Retrofit use alongside okhttp for network interceptor

-For weather data, I use Weatherbit and openweathermap api
+For weather data, I use Weatherbit and Openweathermap api